Sonia López

-Sonia López (January 11, 1946—) is a Mexican singer and actress, popular in the 1960s for her tropical hits.
-Known as "La Chamaca de Oro", she is best known for hits such as Corazón de Acero, El Ladrón, El Nido, Canela Pura, De México a La Habana, Mi caprichito, and her work with Sonora Santanera.
+Sonia López (born January 11, 1946) is a Mexican singer in the tropical music, bolero and cumbia idioms and actress, popular in the 1960s for several hits.
+Known as "La Chamaca de Oro", she is best known for hits such as Corazón de Acero, El Ladrón, El Nido, Canela Pura, De México a La Habana, Mi caprichito, and her early work with Sonora Santanera.
 She is part of the last stage of the Golden Age of Mexican cinema.